isawnyu/pleiades.datasets/data/gis/README.md

 ## Accuracy and precision can vary wildly!

+**If the value in the `location_precision` field for a place is "rough", do not assume the representative point is accurate.** It may just be the centroid of a large bounding box.
+The accuracy of the representative point for your purposes may also be affected by the accuracy or precision of the source data or by the presence of multiple "less certain" or "uncertain" locations for a given place.
+"Associated modern" locations may also prove misleading.
-To get an envelope around the feature's probable location:

-- Load `places.csv` again as "delimited text" but this time use the geometries in `bounding_box_wkt` instead of the representative lat/lons.
+To get an envelope around the feature's probable location(s), load `places.csv` again as "delimited text" but this time use the geometries in `bounding_box_wkt` instead of the representative lat/lons.
-- Note that some of them are huge and some of them are tiny.

-## More Adventures
+## More Adventures (Locations)

 The `locations.csv` file contains each location associated with each place.
 You'll probably want to use joins to hook them up with `places.csv`.
-Watch out for the `accuracy_radius` field (in **meters**).
+Watch out not only for the individual `location_precision` field values, but also for the `accuracy_radius` field (in **meters**).
 Note the difference between "associated modern", "relocated modern" and other "location types".

 ## Files